Amicia-Dev/CS2-Bomb-Timer/README.md

    pip install -r requirements.txt
 ```

+If the program dopesn't seem to work, you might need to replace the following images in the images folder "roundLost.jpg, roundWon.jpg, target.jpg" with your own screenshotted images of the same things.

 ### Notes on the Launcher
 The `Launch.bat` file uses `pyw` to start `main.py`.
 If your system prefers `pythonw` or `pythonw3`, just edit `Launch.bat` and replace the two instances of `pyw` with the one that works for you.